Riminder/hrflow-connectors/src/hrflow_connectors/connectors/taleez/docs/push_profile.md

-# Push profiles
+# Push profile
 `HrFlow.ai Profiles` :arrow_right: `Taleez Profiles Warehouse`

-Retrieves profiles from HrFlow Sources and posts them to Taleez ATS enriching them with properties extracted from the profile
+Retrieves a profile from HrFlow Source and posts it to Taleez ATS enriching it with properties extracted from the profile